 What to Do When Your Marriage Feels Purposeless

 You love your spouse.
 At least, you think you do.
-The love is not the problem.
+The love isn't the problem.

 The problem is that the marriage feels like a business partnership.
 Bills, logistics, kids, schedules.
-You are efficient roommates who happen to share a last name.
+You're efficient roommates who happen to share a last name.
+There's no shared vision.
+No what are we building together?
+No sense that your marriage is going somewhere — just that it's going.

 And the quiet thought creeps in: Is this all there is?